 CLAY, which includes silt, is classified as fine soils.
 Their flaky shape (thin and long) allows for water molecules to adhere, thus expanding its volume.

 When soil is susceptible to swelling and shrinkage, it is classified as expansive.
 Expansive soils, like clay, can potentially wreak havoc on homes and structures built upon it.
 When expanded past the space the structure allows, it increases pressure on the structure which raises the foundation.
 As well as during very dry seasons, the water content in the soil is less than needed, creating more air pockets.
-When this happens, shrinkage occurs and can cause problems such as settling.
+When this happens, shrinkage occurs and can cause problems such as settling that require a foundation repair contractor.

 Do you live in an area prone to expansive soils?
 Take a look back at the map – if you’ve been experiencing foundation shifting, bowing walls, cracks, or uneven flooring, chances are your soil is to thank for the headache!
 Give PierGenius a call to set up an appointment for a FREE estimate.